brarbrb/WhatsReply/Fine_Tune/instructions.md

 We uploaded only the final folder `bbt-lora/merged` with final weights after training.

 `evaluation.py` is used for runing our evaluation metrics.

+in folder `fine_tune_data` you can find the all jsons used for training, and more importantly the folder `output_file` that stores all `evaluation.py` results.